 Academic Intervention ServicesAcademic Intervention Services (AIS) are services designed to help students achieve the learning standards in English language arts and math in grades K-12 and social studies and science in grades 10-12.
 These are services needed to address barriers to improved academic performance and/or additional instruction that supplements regular classroom instruction.

-Students who meet the criteria on the North Syracuse Central School District’s adopted norm referenced test and/or score below the state determined proficiency level on the New York State Assessments, are mandated to receive Academic Intervention Services.
-State assessments are given in English Language Arts and math in third through eighth grades.
-When students fall below the state determined proficiency level on any of these assessments, they are eligible for Academic Intervention Services.
+Students who meet the criteria on the North Syracuse Central School District’s adopted norm referenced test and/or score below the state determined proficiency level on the New York State Assessments, may be eligible to receive Academic Intervention Services.
+State assessments are given in English Language Arts and mathematics in third through eighth grades.
+At the high school level, students who do not pass NYS Regents examinations may also be eligible for Academic Intervention Services.

 BOCES Occupational Education

 Students enrolled in the Occupational Education Program in the North Syracuse Central School District have the opportunity to enhance their learning by completing their training with the advanced programs offered throughOnondaga-Cortland-Madison (OCM) BOCES at their occupational centers.

 Occupational education sequences at Cicero-North Syracuse High School are offered in conjunction with those programs available at the OCM BOCES centers.

 OCM BOCES programs are either one or two-year sequences, open to any 11th and 12th grade student with a variety of courses available.
 In addition, OCM BOCES’ New Vision Program offers 12th grade students the opportunity to participate in a variety of career fields (e.g., law enforcement, health services, etc.).
 Students attend half-day sessions, either in the morning or the afternoon, and busing is provided for students taking courses at any of the OCM BOCES centers.

 For more information on OCM BOCES programs, contact the counselors at Cicero-North Syracuse High School at (315) 218-4120.